CSS @starting-style & Entry Effects

 Scroll-Driven & Container Query Integration

-Rendering Impact: paint Scroll-driven animations run on the compositor when using transform/opacity, but animation-range evaluation requires periodic scroll position checks.
-Batching these updates via the browser’s scroll timeline API minimizes paint invalidation.
+Rendering Impact: paint Scroll-driven animations run on the compositor when using transform/opacity.
+Batching scroll position updates via the browser’s scroll timeline API minimizes paint invalidation.

 Framework Synchronization & State Management